Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Give examples to illustrate the facets:

-- Submission (A4) People with high scores tend to respect and obey others, restrain their aggressiveness, and do not like to conflict with others; people with low scores are aggressive, prefer competition, and do not mind conflict with others.
+• Persons with high scores of compliance (A4) tend to respect and obey others, restrain their aggressiveness, and do not like to conflict with others; people with low scores are aggressive, prefer competition, and do not mind conflict with others.
 The complete report provides a detailed interpretation of all six facets.

 5. Conscientiousness (Conscientiousness, C)